Fitting High-Dimensional Interaction Models with Error Control: Introduction

-Given the combinatorial nature of the constraint, solving (\ref{eqn:sparse-reg}) quickly becomes infeasible as $m$ increases and is NP-hard in general \citep{Nata95}.
-One common solution is to approximate (\ref{eqn:sparse-reg}) using greedy algorithms such as forward stepwise regression.
-Let $S_i$ be the features in the forward stepwise model after step $i$ and note that the size of the model is $|S_i| = i$.
-The algorithm is initialized with $S_0 = \emptyset$ and iteratively adds the variable which yields the largest reduction in ESS.
-Hence, $S_{i+1} = \{S_i \cup j\}$ where
+Given the combinatorial nature of the constraint, solving (\ref{eqn:sparse-reg}) quickly becomes infeasible as $d$ increases and is NP-hard in general \citep{Nata95}.
+Forward stepwise is the greedy approximation to the solution of (\ref{eqn:sparse-reg}).
+Let $M_i$ be the features in the forward stepwise model after step $i$ and note that the size of the model is $|M_i| = i$.
+The algorithm is initialized with $M_0 = \emptyset$ and iteratively adds the variable which yields the largest reduction in ESS.
+Hence, $M_{i+1} = \{M_i\cup j\}$ where

-After the first feature is selected, subsequent models are built having fixed that feature in the model. $S_1$ is the optimal size-one model, but $S_i$ for $i\geq 2$ is not guaranteed to be optimal, because they are forced to include the features identified at previous steps.
-For simple examples of this failing see \citet{Miller02} and for a full characterization of such issues see \citet{John+15sub}.
+After the first feature is selected, subsequent models are built having fixed that feature in the model. $M_1$ is the optimal size-1 model, but $M_i$ for $i\geq 2$ is not guaranteed to be optimal, because $M_i$ is forced to include the features identified at previous steps.

-A final model from the forward stepwise path is often identified using cross-validation or minimizing a criterion such as AIC.
-The classical rules to stop forward stepwise such as F-to-enter do not control any robust statistical quantity, because attempting to test the addition of such a feature uses non-standard and complex distributions \citep{DraperGK71, PopeW72}. \citet{John+16val} approximates forward stepwise in order to provide valid statistical guarantees.
-We improve upon this method, ensuring the risk of the selected model is close to that of the stepwise model, even in cases when the models differ (Theorem \ref{thm:main}).
-In this way, our results can be interpreted as type-II error control.
-We also provide the speed and flexibility to use forward stepwise in modern problems.

-There are few provable bounds on how well greedy statistical algorithms perform. \citet{Zhang08} provides bounds for a forward-backward selection algorithm, FoBa, but the algorithm is slower than forward stepwise, limiting its use.
-Guaranteeing the success of greedy methods is important as $l_1$-relaxations of (\ref{eqn:penreg}) such as the Lasso \citep{Tib96} can introduce estimation bias that generates infinitely greater relative risk than $l_0$-methods \citep{John+15rr}.
-While convex regularizers are computationally convenient, they are less desirable than their non-convex counterparts \citep{BreH11}.
-Furthermore, $l_1$-based methods over-estimate the support of $\beta$ \citep{Zou06}.
-One potential solution is to use blended, non-convex regularizers such as SCAD \citep{FanL01}, to which we will compare out solution in Section \ref{sec:interaction-spaces}.

-Our solution, given in Section \ref{sec:rai}, provides performance enhancing modifications to the valid stepwise procedure identified in \citet{John+16val}.
-The resulting procedure, Revisiting Alpha-Investing (RAI), has a performance guarantee that can be interpreted as type-II error control as the procedure is guaranteed to find signal.
-The guarantees of Section \ref{sec:theorem} are closely related to \citet{DasK08,DasK11} and the classical result of \citet{NemWF78} which states that, under suitable assumptions, greedy algorithms provide a $(1-1/e)$ approximation of the optimal solution to (\ref{eqn:sparse-reg}).